bluerobotics/retired-ardusub-docs/pages/troubleshooting.md

 <br><br>
 **DataFlash logs**

 DataFlash logs are saved by the Autopilot directly to onboard memory (SD card in the case of the Pixhawk), regardless of a telemetry connection.
 These logs are saved in a **.bin** file.
-DataFlash logs are capable of logging data at a much faster rate than telemetry logs, but the file needs to be converted using MissionPlanner before it can be viewed by QGroundControl, MissionPlanner, or APMPlanner.
+DataFlash logs are capable of logging data at a much faster rate than telemetry logs.
+DataFlash log files can be opened and inspected with MAVProxy, APM Planner 2 or Mission Planner.

 By default, a new DataFlash log is created when the autopilot is armed for the first time after booting.
 The DataFlash log will continue until the autopilot is powered down.
 The LOG_DISARMED parameter can be set to 'Enabled' in order to begin a DataFlash log as soon as the autopilot is booted, even before arming.